 How it works:

-Property appraisers compare your home’s fair market value to the purchase price based on its size, age, condition and location.
+Property appraisers compare your home’s fair market value to the purchase price based on its size, age, condition, and location.
 Appraisals cost around $350 to $700.
-More importantly, you could be asked by your lender to pay the difference between the appraised value and purchase price if they are too far apart.
+More importantly, you could be asked by your lender to pay the difference between the appraised value and purchase price.

 Homeowner’s insurance is obligatory if you plan to mortgage your home.
 You can’t complete the sale without a home fire insurance binder.
 How much you buy is up to you.

 Mortgage lenders are looking for the replacement or rebuilt value of your home for events like fire or sudden and accidental water damage.
 Wind storms that tear up the roof or siding are included in most policies.
 You pay extra for riders like floodplain insurance or overland flooding from snow melt.

 Budget an average of $20 to $50 a month for a condo or $80 to $200 for a home.
 Always check with an insurer to confirm how much your home will cost.
 Rates are based on age, location, and condition.